rpede/MobileProgramming24/_working_with_collections/rpn.md

 RPN has the advantage of not using parentheses.

+Values entered are stored in a stack.

+Picture a stack of cards.

+- You put a card in the stack by placing it on top of other cards.
+- You can remove a card by taking the topmost card.
+- You can also peek at the card in the top of the stack.

 ## Implementation

-Values entered are stored in a stack.
 Base your stack on the [List class](https://api.dart.dev/stable/2.19.0/dart-core/List-class.html).
 The end of the list, should represent the top of the stack.